izzygomez/gists/repo-settings/sensible-settings-guide.md

-# Sensible Github repo settings
+# Guide to setting sensible Github repo settings

 Most large Github projects use repo settings to enforce certain code & contribution standards.
 The following are some sensible settings that I've found worth using for my personal projects to have good default branch rules, & to make use of [`pre-commit`](https://pre-commit.com/) & [pre-commit.ci](https://pre-commit.ci/) effectively.
 The overarching philosophy is to automate formatting & deployment checks as much as possible, & to avoid committing directly to `main`.